Overseas Travel Deferral Criteria

 Click here to learn more about WNV.

-Persons considered to be at risk of WNV infection are those who have travelled to areas with risk of WNV transmission, including Greece, the USA and Canada, in the past 28 days.
-Hence, donors who have travelled to these countries in the last 4 weeks and have had fever should not donate blood for at least 3 weeks upon return.
+Persons considered to be at risk of WNV infection are those who have travelled to areas with risk of WNV transmission in the past 28 days.
+Hence, donors who have travelled to these countries or regions can only donate 4 weeks upon return to Singapore.

 Chagas disease is widely endemic throughout Central and South America, and Mexico, where the main mode of transmission is exposure to infected triatomine (or reduviid) bugs.
 Most infections are asymptomatic or cause non-specific, flu-like symptoms and are not diagnosed.
 Chagas disease can cause serious complications of the heart and gastrointestinal tract in approximately 30 per cent of infected individuals.
 Donors who were diagnosed to have Chagas disease are deferred permanently.
 Since screening tests for donors are not available, donors with an identified risk of Chagas disease should be permanently deferred.
 Risk factors include: